CodeDifferently/piano-lecture/README.md

 The `data-key` attribute here is a big part of how you will be connecting your keyboard keys to a sound.

 * <a href="https://www.keycode.info">keycode.info </a> will give you data-key values for every letter on the keyboard.
-Look at the third `<div>` tag.
+Look at the first `<div>` tag.
 The data-key has a value of "65" which connects to the "A" on our keyboard.
 Use that as a guide to connect the other data-key values to other keys on the keyboard.